Janio provides shipping services between key shipping origins such as Shenzhen and Hong Kong to Singapore.

-On the other hand, if speed isn’t as important as your budget, sea freight is the way to go since it usually has lower rates than air freight.
+If cost is your key constraint, sea freight is the way to go since it usually has lower rates than air freight.
+This is barring any unforeseen events such as port disruptions or capacity issues.

 It’s worth noting that air freight can be cheaper than sea freight below a certain order volume.
 To understand this, it helps to see how air freight rates are calculated.